 - Save your file and export it as a high-resolution PDF.

 Getting the feeling that the Xerox iGen 5 Press makes creating amazing design work amazingly easy?
 Why not grab your free guide to designing for the iGen 5 right here?
 In it you’ll find everything you need to know, all in one place.

 Eager to see what this whole clear ink technique looks like in real life?
-Enter to win one of 50 Clear Dry Ink posters right now!
+[CLOSED] Enter to win one of 50 Clear Dry Ink posters right now!
 It features a super tall stack of flapjacks on one side just glimmering with organic honey, and a thoughtful yogic observation on the other.
 Hurry, contest ends Oct.
 11th!